 In the case of Italy, the EWA aggregation rule puts almost all its weight on one expert Lc2 which is a Logit combination of Consumption, Investment, Housing 1, Housing 2, Total Credit to Households and the Global Factor in asset prices.
 That expert is able to give an accurate forecast of the pre-crisis period in Italy.
 It also has smaller spikes later in the sample in 2016 and 2018.
 The RMSE and AUROCs are reported in Table 5: the EWA does not perform as well as the best combination of experts suggesting that the learning could be improved.
+The high RMSE of the uniformly weighted forecast suggest that the pool of experts is not very good on average.
+Figure 25 and Figure 26 in the Appendix show respectively the average and the cumulative loss of the experts.
+They show that two expert models outperform the EWA in our sample.
+All the other experts are greatly dominated.

 Online Aggregation Rule RMSE AUROC

 EWA 0.34 0.77

 Best convex combination 0.28 0.94

 Uniform 0.42 0.70